Labor Department Sues Oracle For Paying White Men More

 I'd be more interested in knowing if job tenure was considered in analyzing the pay differential that the DOL alleges they've discovered.

-would be more credible (Score:3, Insightful)
+would be more credible (Score:4, Insightful)

 Service industry (Score:2)